 We know that it can be extremely difficult to deal with practicalities following the death of a loved one.
 We can help you and give advice on what needs to be done when a property has to be returned to Westminster City Council.

-We would be grateful if you could tells us the name and contact details for the deceased’s next of kin and the name and details of any other person who is responsible for dealing with their affairs.
+- name and details of any other person who is responsible for dealing with their affairs

-Before the keys are returned to Westminster City Council those responsible for dealing with the deceased’s affairs need to:
+Before the keys are returned to us those responsible for dealing with the deceased’s affairs need to:

-- move the deceased’s belongings from the property
+- remove the deceased’s belongings from the property

 - redirect their post

 - read the gas and electricity meters and forward final readings to the appropriate companies

 - close all of the windows and lock all of the doors

 - notify the council’s housing benefit and council tax departments

 If you are in any way unsure how to proceed then please contact us for assistance.
 If you are seeking information on succeeding a tenancy, please see our succession page.